“The power of a birth plan isn’t the actual plan, it’s the process of becoming educated about your options!” ~ Jen McLellan (plussizebirth.com)

 - No vaginal exams unless I request one.

-- I would like complete silence during contractions.
+- I would like complete silence or quiet encouragement by my support team during contractions.

 - Water birth preferred.